 I am incredibly excited about the creation of my first photography exhibition!
 It is a collection of my portrait and street photography in an interactive setting.

-Over 500 people have seen the exhibit at showings at the University of Central Arkansas and the University of Arkansas – Fort Smith thus far.
+Over 500 people have seen the exhibit at showings at the University of Central Arkansas, the University of Arkansas – Fort Smith, and at Sequoyah Hall on Mount Sequoyah in Fayetteville, Arkansas thus far.
 As participants interact with each photo, they are invited to “see” the individuals, emotions captured, place and time, in a different way.
 My hope is that as each participant “sees” and interacts with each photo, we may both learn from each other about what they see and who we are collectively.

 Now I’ve made my exhibition portable so this INTERACTIVE EXPERIENCE can come to you!
 Here’s the info about the exhibit.